tatiwa/htmleditor/README.md

   3. Edit file in the browser, click save to update the file.

 ToDo:
-  - Should clean up the HTML as its getting saved on server.
   - No good way to create new file, or browse for local files (may be OK)

 Note: